markeyser/Deployment-of-ML-Models/02-Course-curriculum-overview.md

 ## Selection: Deploying to a PaaS (Heroku)

-in Section 10

-You will learn how to deploy a model using platform as a service.
+in Section 10 you will learn how to deploy a model using platform as a service.

 You will learn what platform as a service is.